OIRL/noteleDHM-Tool/README.md

 xxxxxxxx

+# Requirements

+Steps for installing needed libraries to run the python scripts (conda eviroments windows):

+conda install -c conda-forge numpy matplotlib

+conda install -c conda-forge opencv

+conda install -c conda-forge imageio

+conda install -c conda-forge scikit-image

+All the latter can be also install using 'pip'.

 # Credits

 •	noteleDHM is developed in MATLAB 2021a (version 9.19.0, R2021a, Natick, Massachusetts: The MathWorks Inc.) and Python 3.7.1 (2018).